Critical Incident Database Application

-Any incidents involving students who are participating in off-campus programs may be reported, but The Forum will only report aggregate data for abroad programs.
+Any incidents involving students who are participating in off-campus programs that prevents a student from participating for 24 hours or more should be reported.
+The Forum will only report aggregate data for abroad programs.
 Your institution may find it useful to submit incidents for off-campus domestic programs in order to track information required by the Department of Education (Clery, VAWA and Title IX).

-In this iteration of the CID, only the CID Authority may submit incidents.
-In the near future, you may appoint reporters within your organization to submit incidents.
-These incidents will be sent to the CID Authority for approval and editing before they are uploaded to the CID.
+Each organization has one designated CID Authority.
+The CID Authority may appoint field staff as reporters for the organization who then have the ability to submit incidents.
+Incidents submitted by field staff will be sent to the CID Authority for approval and editing before they are uploaded to the CID.

 The Forum does not collect information that would identify individuals involved in incidents.
 Data that is collected is managed according to The Forum’s Data Ownership and Management Policy.
 All institutional identifiers are removed and the data is culled into an aggregate data set.
 Once analyzed, the data is reported on The Forum’s website.